-SUWS of the Carolinas is a therapeutic wilderness treatment center that focuses on short-term, high-impact clinical intervention and assessment for adolescents ages 10 to 17, who are struggling with depression.
+SUWS of the Carolinas is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with depression.

 Depression is not just a disorder that affects adults.
 Many adolescents and teens also struggle with the disabling symptoms associated with this serious mental health disorder.
 Depression is a relatively common, but serious mental health disorder that can have a devastating impact on a young person’s life.
 If your son or daughter suffers from depression, he or she will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.